-Navigational features that appear in this document are not a substitute for proper training and prudent seamanship.
+Navigational features that appear in this guide are not a substitute for proper training and prudent seamanship.
 They do not replace a human navigator and SHOULD NOT be relied on as a sole or primary source of navigation.
 It is the operator's sole responsibility to use more than one navigational methods to ensure the route suggested by the system is safe.

-NAVICO GROUP, A DIVISION OF BRUNSWICK CORPORATION, TOGETHER WITH ITS SUBSIDIARIES, BRANCHES AND AFFILIATES (COLLECTIVELY, "NAVICO GROUP") DISCLAIMS ALL LIABILITY FOR ANY USE OF THIS PRODUCT IN A WAY THAT MAY CAUSE ACCIDENTS, DAMAGE OR THAT MAY VIOLATE THE LAW.
+BRUNSWICK CORPORATION AND ITS SUBSIDIARIES, BRANCHES AND AFFILIATES DISCLAIM ALL LIABILITY FOR ANY USE OF THIS PRODUCT IN A WAY THAT MAY CAUSE ACCIDENTS, DAMAGE OR THAT MAY VIOLATE THE LAW.

-This document represents the product as at the time of publishing.
-Navico Group reserves the right to make changes to the product and/or specifications at any time without notice.
+This manual represents the product as at the time of publishing.
+Brunswick Corporation and its subsidiaries, branches and affiliates reserve the right to make changes to the product and/or specifications at any time without notice.
 Please contact your nearest distributor if you require any further assistance.